The December solstice marks the beginning of winter in the Northern Hemisphere and summer in the Southern Hemisphere.

 In the Northern Hemisphere, the next winter solstice occurs on Thursday, December 21, 2023 at 10:27 p.m.
 EST.

 While the beginning of summer marks the longest day of the year,

 the winter solstice brings the shortest day - and the longest night! - of the year.

-The reason for the different seasons in the two hemispheres is that while the earth rotates around the sun, it also spins on its axis, which is tilted some 23.5 degrees.
+The reason for the different seasons is that while the earth rotates around the sun, it also spins on its axis, which is tilted some 23.5 degrees.
 Because of this tilt, the Northern Hemisphere receives less direct sunlight and the Southern Hemisphere receives more (and vice versa) depending on the season.

-In the Europe, the winter solstice has given rise to many symbols, ancient myths and religious beliefs over the centuries.
+So the winter solstice gave rise to many symbols, ancient myths and religious beliefs over the centuries.

-In ancient Rome, the winter solstice was celebrated at the feast of Saturnalia, while in pre-christian Britain, the end of December centered around the pagan Yule log in a fiery display to melt the heart during a cold and dreary winter.
+In pre-christian Britain, the end of December centered around the pagan Yule log in a fiery display to warm the heart during a cold and dreary winter.

-Even today, modern science points to a mental disorder that is now officially recognized as SAD, or seasonal affective disorder that results in moodiness or depression during the winter months due to the lack of
+Even today, modern science points to a disorder that is now officially recognized as SAD, or seasonal affective disorder, that results in moodiness or depression during the winter months due to the lack of

 The cure?
 Turn up the wattage! indeed, the use of artificial light is the only known treatment for SAD.

-Yet as the old wise man once said, it truly is darkest before the dawn.
-After the Winter Solstice, the light slowly begins its inevitable return, and the days begin to grow blessedly longer, flipping the switch to ON for the inevitable countdown to spring
+And as the old wise man once said: it truly is darkest before the dawn.
+After the winter solstice, the light slowly begins its inevitable return, and the days begin to grow blessedly longer, flipping the switch to ON for the inevitable countdown to spring